w3c/wai-curricula/content/designer/images-and-graphics.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to access information contained in images and graphics
-* explain accessibility requirements related to images and graphics, such as text alternatives and contrast ratios
+* explain accessibility requirements related to images and graphics, including text alternatives and contrast ratios

 ## Learning Outcomes for Module